Moving House Etiquette

 We've put together the best tips to familiarise yourself with the moving house etiquette.

 As a nice gesture, you should leave some thoughtful touches around the house to welcome the new occupants.
-Often, sellers will leave a bottle of wine or milk and bread as welcome gifts to the new owners, or at the very least make sure they have the moving house essentials like toilet roll and soap.
+Often, sellers will leave a bottle of wine or milk and bread as welcome gifts to the new owners.
+At the very least make sure they have the moving house essentials like toilet roll and soap.

 If there are any specific things they should know about the house, neighbourhood or area, make sure to leave a note informing them.
 You may have a dodgy handle on the bathroom door, or something similar, that should be worth letting them know about too.